mgajda/less-arbitrary/towards-better-union.md

 ]}
 ```

-First we need to identify it as a list of same elements, and then to
+First, we need to identify it as a list of similar elements.
-notice, that there are multiple instances of each record example.
-That
+Second, we note, that there are multiple instances of each record example.
+We
-suggests that the best would be to use not sets, but multisets of
+consider that the best approach would be to use the multisets of
+inferred records instead of normal sets.
+To find the best representation, we can a type complexity,
-inferred records, and attempt to minimize the term.
+and attempt to minimize the term.

-Next is detection of similarities between type descriptions developed
+Next step is to detect the similarities between type descriptions
-for different parts of the term:
+introduced for different parts of the term:

 ``` {.json}
 {"samples"      :  [...],